-Miller makes the case that each pathway open to an interfaith family—choosing one religion, choosing both family religions, choosing no religion, or choosing a third religion—is valid.
+Miller makes the case that each pathway open to an interfaith family—choosing one religion, choosing both family religions, choosing no religion, or choosing a third religion—has distinct benefits and challenges.
 Now, in major cities including Philadelphia, Minneapolis, and San Diego, more children are being raised “Jewish and something else” or “partially Jewish” than with Judaism alone.
 What does this mean for these families, for these children, and for religious institutions?

-Whether or not religious leaders support the idea of choosing both religions, Miller argues that it is important to understand why parents sometimes make this choice.
-Young couples, grandparents, extended family, religious educators, clergy, and religious leadership will all find this book helpful in understanding the rise of “doing both,” and how it fits into the rise of the “religious nones,” and the rise of the “spiritual but not religious.”
-Being Both focuses primarily on the Jewish and Christian families who have pioneered the concept of interfaith education for interfaith children.
-But Miller also tells the stories of Muslim, Hindu and Buddhist interfaith families: the next interfaith wave.
+Young couples, grandparents, extended family, therapists, religious educators, clergy, and religious leadership will all find this book helpful in understanding the rise of “doing both,” and how it fits into the rise of the “religious nones,” and the rise of the “spiritual but not religious.”
+Being Both focuses primarily on the Jewish and Christian families, but includes the stories of Muslim, Hindu and Buddhist interfaith families: the next interfaith wave.
 Finally, Miller makes the case that interfaith families should be included in, rather than excluded from, the growing interfaith dialogue and interfaith activism movement.
 Interfaith families live and breathe interfaith collaboration and cooperation, and could become leaders in bringing about a world of peaceful religious pluralism.

 Praise for Being Both:

 “A moving, personal story that opens new dimensions of life in general and religious life in particular that rise out of an interfaith family.
 Susan Katz Miller writes with the passion of experience and with the integrity of being authentic.
 Its insights moved me deeply.” —John Shelby Spong, author of The Fourth Gospel: Tales of a Jewish Mystic